Hor318/New-Computer-Install/README.md

     - Install missing drivers for hardware
     - Install available detected windows updates
     - Launch explorer processes in a separate process [User]
+    - Modify OEM Information if it does not already exist
     - Open File Explorer to This PC [User]
     - Prevent windows from turning off network adapter to save power
     - Remove bloatware except for defined exceptions [User]